tbalza/tbalza-blog-hugo/content/posts/docker_wordpress/docker_wordpress.md

 **Automation Focus**

-This guide primarily covers automation techniques for deployments, project structuring, while deferring in-depth development principles to another discussion.
+This guide focuses on declarative provisioning and deployment.

-Please note, while AWS resources may lead to costs, our Terraform-guided process simplifies the removal of all resources with the terraform destroy command to prevent unnecessary expenses.
+Please note, while AWS resources will incur costs, our Terraform-guided process simplifies the removal of all resources with the terraform destroy command to prevent unnecessary expenses.

 **Container Orchestration with ECS on EC2**